prafulla231/DataChartAppAngular/README.md

    - **Static Data**: Predefined chart views
    - **Dynamic Data**: Real-time API visualizations

-3. You can modify the API URL or data in the respective components (`dynamic-data.component.ts`, `static-data.component.ts`) to connect your own data sources.
+3. You can modify the API URL or data in the respective components  to connect your own data sources.

 4. Optional: Extend integration with external tools like Todoist or GitHub by adding OAuth or public APIs in the `DynamicDataComponent`.